georgeg2u/ToDoApp-Tremend/README.md

 # ToDoApp-Tremend

-This repository contains the solution I made for a Todo Application with NodeJS in order to evaluate my profiency in RESTful APIs.
+This repository contains the solution I made for a Todo Application with NodeJS in order to evaluate my proficiency in RESTful APIs.

 ## Project Demo